jessemonroy650/top-phonegap-mistakes/the-whitelist-system.md

 [whitelist-csp-examples.md](whitelist-csp-examples.md) &ndash; NOT FINISHED, in rough state.
 About 60% done.

-[whitelist-ats-examples.md](whitelist-ats-examples.md) &ndash; JUST STARTED, in raw state.
+[whitelist-ats-examples.md](whitelist-ats-examples.md) &ndash; ALMOST FINISHED, in good state.
 About 90% done.
+Need more examples, some comments.

 ### <a name=annoyances>Annoyances in creating this document</a> ###